jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Clearly there are some issues -- the model is unable to track the blocks once they are moved.

 # FoundationPose + Mask Temporal Consistency
-My first idea for improving these results was to condition the pose estimate for every frame (vs just the first frame) on segmentation masks from LangSAM.
-However, this presented its own problem: processing frames independantly for each thing is hard.
+My first idea for improving these results was to condition the pose estimate for every frame on a segmentation masks from LangSAM (instead of just the first frame).
+Essentially, this offloads the challenge of object localization in 2D from FoundationPose to LangSAM.
+However, LangSAM doesn't work perfectly either.
+Using the same prompts for the same objects on every frame ("blue cube", "red cube", and "green cube"), this is what we get:

 {{< youtube 2YxygrxXshY >}}

-The prompts I used for each cube when running LangSAM were just "blue cube", "red cube", and "green cube".

-The scoring function I used for temporal consisteny is:
+(Note that we are running segmentation for every camera view and for the robot arm too, since we need this another robot preprocessing task.)

+Watch the top right view.
+When the red cube is manipulated, the LangSAM switches to the blue cube and later the green cube as the most likely bounding boxes.
+Finally, the LangSAM outputs a segmentation of the entire stack of cubes.
+However, all the segmentaitons at the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.

+In order to improve the segmentations, I added a temporal consistency scoring function to select bounding boxes from Grounded DINO.

+At each timestep, LangSAM outputs several bounding boxes, each with an alignment score.
+Here are the bounding boxes are scores for the first frame for the prompt "red cube".
+The highest scoring box is colored blue.

+{{< figure src="GDINO_alignment_scores.jpg" title="Bounding box proposals  and alignment scores for prompt \"red cube\" from Grounding DINO" >}}

+I created a new scoring function to reward consistency with the previous frame.
+This scoring function is used instead of the prompt-alignment score for all frames except for the first one.
+This function is:

 $$
 x_t = \arg\min_{\mathbf{x}} \left|\mathbf{x}_{t - 1} - \mathbf{x}\right|_1